cdrani/blog/_posts/2017-12-07-chrome-extensions-keydrama.md

 ```

 Now back to the **background.js** script.
 At this point we are at the "Generate
 Token" page.
-However, to be certain we only want to execute the **gen_token.js**
+However, to be certain of that, we only want to execute the
-script if and _only_ if the title of the tab matches the title of the document.
+**gen_token.js** script if and _only_ if the title of the tab matches the title
+of the document.

 ```js
 var url =